 - Only one plugin can be active at a time.
 Plugins that run in the background - or respond to changes in a File - aren't currently supported.

-Make plugins for Figma
+Make plugins for Figma and FigJam

 This article outlines the plugin development process in Figma.
 We designed this as a supplementary resource to our developer documentation.